FENECON Industrial XL Operating Instructions

 Work that goes beyond connecting the system must only be carried out by the manufacturer’s specialist personnel.
 Other personnel are not authorized to carry out this work.

-Service personnel includes: Manufacturer’s personnel or specialist personnel instructed and authorized by FENECON GmbH who must be requested by the operator to work on the electrical energy storage system (e. g. assembly, repair, maintenance, work on the batteries, etc.).
+Service personnel include: The manufacturer’s personnel or specialist personnel instructed and authorized by FENECON GmbH, who must be requested by the operator for work on the system (e. g. assembly, repair, maintenance, work on the batteries, etc.).

 2.4.
 Safety and protective devices

 The safety devices must not be bypassed or switched off.
-Operating the electrical energy storage system without or with defective protective devices is prohibited.
-The safety devices must always be kept within easy reach and checked regularly.
+Operating the system without or with defective protective devices is prohibited.
+The safety devices must always be freely accessible and must be checked regularly.

 The safety devices are permanently integrated into the electrical energy storage system, so that no additional precautions are required during storage.